 Odds are you have seen a stairlift (or stair glide) in action.
 A stairlift is a motorized seat (usually battery-powered) mounted to a stair rail.
 The lift transports the chair up and down the stairs controlled by a joystick, remote control, or power button.
 Stairlifts are a bulkier option and, depending on your mobility levels, potentially more dangerous.

-Some stairlift purveyors offer self-installation options, which, although cost-effective, we don’t recommend because you lose the option to have an evaluation from a medical and mobility specialist.
+Some stairlift purveyors offer self-installation options, which, although cost-effective, we do not recommend because you lose the option to have an evaluation from a medical and mobility specialist.
 Trying to save a few dollars installing a stairlift yourself could result in costly modifications down the road.

 One serious consideration for stairlifts is the transfer from wheelchair to the lift chair back to the wheelchair.
 Although on the surface stairlifts seem like a more affordable option, you must consider having a separate wheelchair for the second floor and whether the transfer process could leave the user in a compromised situation.